VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-despoina.md

 ````

 This setup ensures that the MariaDB container will use the SQL files located in the init-scripts folder to initialize the database when it starts.

+4. Testing
+After implementing the changes, I verified that everything was working correctly.
+I stopped and restarted the containers multiple times to confirm that the data was still there after the restarts.
+I also tested the database intitaization by ensuring that the robots zable was created properly with the correct structure and that the intitial data was inserted successfully.